 For Dr. Boston, Organic Chemistry just “makes sense.”
 However, she knows most pre-medical students consider Organic Chemistry one of the most challenging courses they will take.
 Boston says her goal is to teach Organic Chemistry in a way that makes sense.

 “I want my students to come visit me; I want them to understand what’s going on.
 That’s my ultimate goal,” explains Dr. Boston.
-“My favorite part of teaching is seeing the realization in my student’s eyes when something finally clicks.”
+“My favorite part of teaching is seeing the realization in my student’s eyes when something finally clicks," Boston said.

 By utilizing the smaller class sizes, Dr. Boston says teaching at LCU allows her to know each of her students personally and helps them on an individual basis.
 She claims knowing students on that level attributes to LCU students being the most motivated students she’s been privileged to teach.

-Dr. Boston loves the mental challenges of organic chemistry, but she also enjoys challenging herself physically.
-Not letting asthma get in her way, Boston has been running since she was 12 years of age, conquering her first marathon when she turned 21.
+Dr. Boston loves the mental challenges of Organic Chemistry, but she also enjoys challenging herself physically.
+Not letting asthma get in her way, Boston has been running since she was 12-years-old, conquering her first marathon when she turned 21.
 Boston has competed in numerous marathons since then, even qualifying for the Boston Marathon in 2011 with her best time of 3:25:13.
-The longest marathon she has run was 100 miles, but she is most proud of running the national USA track and field 50 mile race and placing 5th out of 33 women runners in March of 2013.
+The longest marathon she has run was 100 miles, but she is most proud of running the national USA track and field 50 mile race and placing 5th out of 33 female runners in March of 2013.

 “It’s neat to be able to understand the processes in the body from an organic standpoint,” says Dr. Boston.
-“Since I understand the chemistry of what’s going on, a lot of what I know about running makes sense, and I can apply that to be a better runner.”
+“Since I understand the chemistry of what’s going on, a lot of what I know about running makes sense, and I can apply that to be a better runner," said Boston.